Article: Creating Safety: A Glimpse of the Role of Energy in the Process of Self-Transformation

 When people first begin the process of opening to their inner world through hypnosis, they may not be aware of the tremendous amount of information they are able to receive through this sense.
 As people continue to work on integrating and resolving different aspects of themselves, they are able to develop the ability to stabilize their minds.
 This allows them to more fully develop the ability to perceive the subtle energies which are actually the engines of the integration and transformation process.

-I have been a student of Buddhist meditation for 15 years, I have studied different methods of energy healing with many teachers including Barbara Brennan and Carolyn Myss.
-I have been working with Reiki energy on a master level for many years and I am an advanced student of shamanic healing.
-Even though I have spent a lot of time in altered states learning to perceive different energy patterns, I feel I am just a beginner in understanding these energies which are the blueprints of phenomena which materialize in the external world.
+I have been a student of Buddhist meditation for thirty years, I have studied different methods of energy healing with many teachers, including Barbara Brennan and Carolyn Myss, I have been working with Reiki energy on a master level for many years, and I am an advanced student of shamanic healing.
+Even though I have spent a lot of time in altered states learning to perceive different energy patterns, I feel I am just a beginner in understanding these energies that are the blueprints of phenomena which materialize in the external world.
 By accompanying people on their journeys into their psyche to resolve many types of imbalances, I come into contact with many types of energetic patterns.
 As I help them perceive the information which can be obtained through the sixth sense, I have been given the understanding of the many different ways of perceiving energy.

-Some people are not interested in learning about these energetic processes, but want only to resolve their addiction or compulsion or panic - whatever presenting symptom they come to hypnotherapy for help with.
-People benefit from the transformational energy of which words about transformation are just tips of the iceberg whether they are aware of this energy or not.
+Some people are not interested in learning about these energetic processes, but want only to resolve their addiction, compulsion, panic, or whatever presenting symptom they come to hypnotherapy for help with.
+People benefit from the transformational energy, of which words about transformation are just tips of the iceberg, whether they are aware of this energy or not.
 Even if a person remains completely unaware of the energy driving their journey to wholeness, the energy is active and participating, even directing, each hypnosis session.
-The work they do at this level is extremely important and the changes they experience in their conscious, waking life are profound whether or not they completely understand the interaction of energy and its dynamic within their psyche.
+The work they do at this level is extremely important and the changes they experience in their conscious, waking life are profound, whether or not they completely understand the interaction of energy and its dynamic within their psyche.
 When they do begin to perceive this dynamic, the results can be utterly transforming, as we shall see later in this chapter.